nortikin/sverchok/docs/contributing.rst

 8. Not make many nodes if you can do less multifunctional.

-9. Use levels, findout how it works and use level IntProperty in draw to define what level is to operate.
+9. Use levels, find out how it works and use level IntProperty in draw to define what level is to operate.
-   We operate with 1,2,3 - standart and additional 4... infinity. make sure, that your levels limited, dropped down by levelsOflist as maximum value
+   We operate with 1,2,3 - standard and additional 4... infinity. make sure, that your levels limited, dropped down by levelsOflist as maximum value

 10. Keep order in node' update definition as if output: if input.
 To count input only if you have output socket